zpoint/CPython-Internals/BasicObject/enum/enum.md

         return result;
     }

-it's clear, because only the current enumerate object keep a reference to the old `tuple object -> (None, None)` **enum_next** reset the 0th element in the tuple to 0, and 1th element in the tuple to 'I', so the address **en_result** points to is the same
+it's clear, because only the current enumerate object keep a reference to the old `tuple object -> (None, None)` object

+**enum_next** reset the 0th element in the tuple to 0, and 1th element in the tuple to 'I', so the address **en_result** points to is the same

 ![example1](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/enum/example1.png)